asahala/Rockford-Patcher/README.md

 I not a graphics artist.
 If you you are, and are interested in collaborating to finetune the tile sets and graphics in a way that they are more similar to the game's original style, reach me out.
 All the big animations for the hidden themes are still undone.

 ## Copyrights
-Mastertronic / First Star Software still holds copyrights of the game, but it is generally considered abandonware and available to play at Playold and several other sites.
-[Rrockford-addon.zip](https://www.mv.helsinki.fi/home/asahala/rockford/rockford-disk2.zip) containing ```addon.exe``` (that is, prepatched ```rockford.exe``` for those who don't want to do it with Python) allows you only play the hidden content and does not include original game data.
+Mastertronic / First Star Software still holds copyrights of the game, but it is available at many retro game sites and playable at Playold on browser.
+The [Rockford-addon.zip](https://www.mv.helsinki.fi/home/asahala/rockford/rockford-disk2.zip) containing ```addon.exe``` (that is, prepatched ```rockford.exe``` for those who don't want to do it with Python) allows you only play the hidden content and does not include original game data.
 Therefore, in order to play the original levels with the original graphics, you will have to get Rockford from somewhere else, but who knows [where](https://www.xtcabandonware.com/game/786/rockford)?

 ## Version history
 * 2023 - Version 1.0: Initial release.